craigmcc/oauth-orchestrator/README.md

 }
 ```

-IMPLEMENTATION NOTE:  Because each of these handlers returns a (native)
-JavaScript **Promise**, they are intended to be implemented as **async**
-functions.
-You will definitely need to brush up on your knowledge of
-how asynchronous things work in JavaScript if you are not familiar
-with them.
-Fortunately, pretty much every web framework, database
-interface, or HTTP client library you might use to implement things
-are already very comfortable with promises, so they will fit in
-pretty easily.

-PERSONAL ASIDE:  My favorite approach is to declare these functions
-as "async", and then use "await" on calls to other services that return
+It is likely easiest to create this object in a separate file
+(MyOrchestratorHandlers.ts or whatever), which also includes the
+non-exported implementations of each handler function.
+For more
+complex scenarios, you might prefer to separate the handlers into
+their own individual files.

+Note that all the handler functions return Promises, and are
+therefore expected to be *async* functions.
+Fortunately, pretty
+much any libraries you need for database access, password hashing,
+and your web framework will be very comfortable with this.

+As a personal preference, I like using "await" over then/catch chains
-promises.
-Plus, I like to use try/catch blocks to deal with any errors
+(with try/catch blocks to deal with errors as needed), but that style
-that those services might throw.
-I find this MUCH easier to
-understand than the ".then() and .catch()" paradigm you will
-also see used all over the place in JavaScript libraries and
-applications.
-That approach also works, but it has a whole ton
-of subtleties that makes it much harder to learn.
+choice us up to you.
+There is no support for the older Javascript
+style of appending a callback function to the parameters.

 The implementation requirements for each handler are described in the
-following sections (each preceeded with its Typescript signature, with
+following sections (along with the Typescript signature, with
 definitions of the parameters and return type).

-#### 4.1.1 Authenticate User
+#### 4.3.1 Authenticate User

 ```typescript
 export type AuthenticateUser